 please refer to previous updates of the AIDA country report.[94]

 The procedure before the IPAC is judicial.
-Asylum seekers can also submit an appeal without legal representation.
-The court fees to submit an appeal are €96 if the applicant submits it without a lawyer, whereas if the appeal is submitted by a lawyer the court fees are €137.
-Furthermore, if the appeal does not succeed, the decision will be issued with a cost order in most cases of approximately 500 EUR if not represented by a lawyer and approximately 1000 EUR if represented by a lawyer, which the applicant is expected to pay.
-In the past, these orders were rarely pursued however, in 2022, there were a few reports of asylum seekers wanting to withdraw their appeals and return to their countries of origin, being requested to pay this amount.
-In 2023, there were no such reports and overall it is not clear to what extent this is actually pursued.[88]
+Asylum applicants can also submit an appeal without legal representation.
+The court fees to submit an appeal are € 96 if the applicant submits it without a lawyer, whereas if the appeal is submitted by a lawyer the court fees are € 137.
+Furthermore, if the appeal does not succeed, the decision will be issued with a cost order in most cases of approximately 500 EUR if not represented by a lawyer and approximately 1,000 EUR if represented by a lawyer, which the applicant is expected to pay.
+In the past, these orders were rarely pursued however, from 2022 onwards these orders are systematically pursued and when an applicant applies for voluntary return these amount will often be deducted by the monetary incentive offered as part of the voluntary return program.[95]

 Upon submitting the appeal and during court proceedings, applicants without legal representation rely heavily on court interpreters for assistance, including guidance for hearings and written submissions.
 As a result, the court interpreters fill the gap created by the lack of legal representation often leading to incorrect advice and guidance and in some instances raising questions of exploitation.
-In view of the sharp increase in appeals submitted in 2021 and onwards, the Court Registrar utilised the court interpreters to cope with the flow of applicants, to facilitate access.
+[96] In view of the sharp increase in appeals submitted in 2021 and onwards, the Court Registrar utilised the court interpreters to cope with the flow of applicants, so as to facilitate access.
 This, however, led to concerns on the information provided and on the possible exploitation of applicants by interpreters.
-For example, reports were received about applicants being requested to pay interpreters, when such costs are in fact supposed to be covered by the Court and even reports of an interpreter advising the applicant on the chances of success of the case.[89]
+For example, reports were received about applicants being requested to pay interpreters, when such costs are in fact supposed to be covered by the Court and even reports of an interpreter advising the applicant on the chances of success of the case.[97]

-The Refugee Law allows access, before the first instance decision is issued, to the interview transcript, assessment/recommendation, supporting documents, medical reports, and country of origin information (COI) that was used in support of the decision.[90]
-However, the vast majority of asylum seekers as well as legal advisors/representatives do not know of this right, and/or do not exercise it.
-In the case of asylum seekers this is likely due to the lack of information on this right as it is not communicated to them in any way or at any part of the procedure, as well as due to language obstacles as the content of the file is in most cases in English.
-In the case of legal advisors/representatives only an extremely small number of asylum seekers have legal representation at first instance and in the few cases that do have a legal representative, they may not have knowledge of the right or may not consider it being a worthwhile use of time and will wait for the issuance of the decision.[91]
+The Refugee Law allows access, before the first instance decision is issued, to the interview transcript, assessment/recommendation, supporting documents, medical reports, and country of origin information (COI) that was used in support of the decision.[98]
+However, the vast majority of asylum applicants as well as legal advisors/representatives do not know of this right, and/or do not exercise it.
+In the case of asylum applicants this is likely due to the lack of information on this right as it is not communicated to them in any way or at any part of the procedure, as well as due to language obstacles as the content of the file is in most cases in English.
+In the case of legal advisors/representatives only an extremely small number of asylum applicants have legal representation at first instance and in the few cases that do have a legal representative, they may not have knowledge of the right or may not consider it being a worthwhile use of time and will wait for the issuance of the decision.[99]

 Access is also provided after the rejection of the asylum application, which is mentioned briefly in the rejection letter.
-Again, the vast majority of asylum seekers do not seem to be aware of this right or do not exercise it.
+Again, the vast majority of asylum applicants do not seem to be aware of this right or do not exercise it.
 Access consists of first reviewing the file and taking notes about the documents before an administration officer of the Asylum Service; the copying or scanning of the documents is strictly prohibited.
-Even if an asylum seeker is aware of this right, as documents are mostly in English, such as COI reports, it is difficult for individuals to effectively access their file as they will not be able to understand the content or take copies for someone to translate or to assess.
-Up until 2022, the first instance decision constituted a single page, with very limited information on the reasoning of the decision.
+Even if an asylum applicant is aware of this right, as documents are mostly in English, such as COI reports, it is difficult for individuals to effectively access their file as they will not be able to understand the content or take copies for someone to translate or to assess.
+Up until 2022 the first instance decision constituted a single page, with very limited information on the reasoning of the decision.
 However, from late 2022 onwards, a detailed reasoning of the decision is provided in cases of negative decisions.
 This is a positive development as it provides the applicant and legal advisors/lawyers with immediate access to the reasons the asylum application has been rejected.
-The reasoning is only provided in English.[92]
+The reasoning is only provided in English.[100]

 The procedural rules followed by the IPAC were not considered sufficient, as they are extremely brief and, for the most part, refer to the procedural rules of the Administrative Court, which examines only points of law.[101]
 This entails important gaps concerning issues related to asylum claims, such as the examination of expert witnesses or the examination of additional evidence or submissions of additional documents provided by the applicant during the procedures.
 EASO highlighted the need to invest in enhancing the case management system and procedural rules of the IPAC in the 2021 operating plan for Cyprus.[102]
 In the EUAA’s Operating Plan for 2022-2024, the enhancement of the procedural rules has been included as support provided to the Court.[103]